Project Area 06 of the Wau Holland Foundation covers activities for informational

 self-determination of the users in social networks.

-In the project area 05, german title “AlphaBITisierung” the Wau Holland Foundation funds
+In the project domain 05, titled in German "AlphaBITisierung", the Wau Holland Foundation

-educationals activities and projects that promote a responsible handling of new media and
+funds educational activities and projects that promote a responsible handling of new media

-CCC-related project “Chaos makes School” as well as several workshops with soldering
+the CCC-related project "Chaos goes to School" as well as several workshops with

-equipment and electronics for kids on the Dresden based event “Datenspuren” (data traces).
+soldering equipment and electronics for kids on the Dresden based event "Datenspuren"" (data traces).